Prosecutor: Wisconsin Pharmacist Thought Vaccine Was Unsafe

 Brandenburg’s attorney, Jason Baltz, did not speak on the merits of the case during the hearing.
 Gerol held off on filing any charges, saying he still needs to determine whether Brandenburg actually destroyed the doses.

-Judge Paul Malloy ordered Brandenburg held on a $10,000 signature bond on the condition that he surrender his firearms, not work in health care and have no contact with Aurora employees.
+Judge Paul Malloy ordered Brandenburg to be released on a $10,000 signature bond, surrender his firearms, not work in health care and have no contact with Aurora employees.

-Brandenburg is in the process of divorcing his wife of eight years.
+Brandenburg's wife of eight years filed for divorce in June.
 The couple has two small children.

 According to an affidavit his wife filed on Dec.
 30, the same day Brandenburg was arrested in the vaccine tampering, he stopped off at her house on Dec.
 6 and dropped off a water purifier and two 30-day supplies of food, telling her that the world was “crashing down” and she was in denial.
 He said the government was planning cyberattacks and was going to shut down the power grid.

-Note: This story has been corrected to show that Brandenburg was released on a $10,000 signature bond.